 Stormwater management facility locations shall be determined by the Contractor.
 Any proposed use of lands outside the Road Right of Way and within the TUC for stormwater management facilities shall require the Contractor to obtain prior written agreement from the Department.
-Stormwater storage facilities placed adjacent to power transmission towers shall be shaped to allow overland access to the tower and a surrounding work area for power company maintenance equipment at the time water levels in the ponds are at design high water levels.
-Specific details of the access and work area requirements will be developed jointly by the Contractor and the affected power company.
-The stormwater storage facilities shall be enclosed by fences.
-The stormwater storage facilities and fences shall be maintained by the Contractor.
+Stormwater management facilities in which hydro towers exist shall be shaped to allow overland access to the tower and a surrounding work area for hydro maintenance equipment at the time water levels in the pond are at design high water levels.
+Specific details of the access and work area requirements will be made known through the required Ministerial Consent process.
+The stormwater facilities shall be enclosed by fence.
+The stormwater facilities and fence shall be maintained by the Contractor.

 If the Contractor makes an agreement to handle stormwater from outside the TUC with any party, then the Contractor shall ensure such agreements shall indemnify the Department from any future liability.
 Any such agreements shall require prior written approval of the Department.

 Agreements for stormwater management facilities, ditch easements or other agreements which the Contractor may enter into, shall not provide for any payments from the Department without the Department's prior written consent.
 Such agreements must transfer to the Department at the end of the Term, at no cost to the Department, and must be enforceable in perpetuity.
+The Contractor shall not sell drainage capacity in the stormwater management facilities to any third party.